-With its focus on the engineering and natural sciences in balanced interaction with the humanities, social sciences and economics, the University of Stuttgart is one of Germany’s most successful research universities and a member of the elite TU9 - German Institutes of Technology Association.
+With its Vision “Intelligent Systems for a Sustainable Society” and its distinctive „Stuttgart Way”, the University of Stuttgart is one of Germany’s most successful research universities and a member of the elite TU9 - German Institutes of Technology Association.
 Its status as outstanding research university and the broad spectrum of subjects studied today positions it as an internationally recognized and future-oriented place for science and research.

 The research project “Data-Integrated Simulation Science” addresses new ways of storing and analyzing very large masses of data – keyword Big Data.
 Cooperating with the University of Stuttgart in this regional research alliance is the University of Heidelberg.

 Collaborative Research Area 716 focuses on the dynamic simulation of systems with high particle counts.
 The researchers model the behavior of atoms and molecules on the computer in the search for answers to current scientific questions.